-While IPv6 and IPv4 are primarily used as a "shell" to support addressing for protocols that have no or limited addressing support (like TCP or UDP), protocols like ARP [40] and NDP [35] provide support for resolving IPv6 and IPv4 addresses to hardware (MAC) addresses.
-While both ARP and NDP are only used prior to establishing a connection on and their results are cached, their availability is crucial for operating a switch.
+While IPv6 and IPv4 are primarily used as a "shell" to support addressing for protocols that have no or limited addressing support (like TCP or UDP), protocols like ARP [40] and NDP [33] provide support for resolving IPv6 and IPv4 addresses to hardware (MAC) addresses.
+While both ARP and NDP are only used prior to establishing a connection and their results are cached, their availability is crucial for operating a switch, because without ARP or NDP no connection will every be established.
 Figure 2.2 illustrates a typical address resolution process.
-The major difference between ARP and NDP in relation to P4 are
+The major differences between ARP and NDP in relation to P4 are